nicolashernandez/PyRATA/doc/user-guide.rst

-Regular expression methods to explore the data
+Regular expression methods
 =====================

-At this point you can use the regular expression methods available to explore the data.
-Let's say you want to search the advectives.
+The regular expression available methods offer multiple ways of exploring the data.

+Let's say you want to search the adjectives.
 By chance there is a property which specifies the part of speech of tokens, *pos*, the value of *pos* which stands for adjectives is *JJ*.

 Search the first match of a given pattern
 -------------------------